dbolotov/human_activity_recognition_with_vw/README.md

 ###Description

 * This is a descriptive study on classifying human activities using data from wearable accelerometers.
-* The project uses Vowpal Wabbit, python, and some linux command line utilities.
+* The project uses Vowpal Wabbit, python, and linux command line utilities.
 * Code and some detail for data processing, learning, and performance evaluation is included.

 ###Data

 The benchmark dataset is from research on human activity recognition, described [here](http://groupware.les.inf.puc-rio.br/har).
 Each of the 165633 observations contains one of 5 types of activities, performed by human subjects: sitting down, standing up, standing, walking, and sitting.
 Information about the user, and readings from 4 accelerometers worn by each subject, are available for each observation.
+Only the accelerometer features are used in building the model here.
 The process of extracting 12 features from from accelerometer readings is described in the [original paper](http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201).

 ###Approach